jestjs/jest/website/versioned_docs/version-22.0/TutorialReactNative.md

 jest.mock('react-native-video', () => 'Video');
 ```

 This will render the component as `<Video {...props} />` with all of its props in the snapshot output.
+See also [caveats around Enzyme and React 16](tutorial-react.html#snapshot-testing-with-mocks-enzyme-and-react-16).

 Sometimes you need to provide a more complex manual mock.
 For example if you'd like to forward the prop types or static fields of a native component to a mock, you can return a different React component from a mock through this helper from jest-react-native: